Part one of this series.

-Virtualization breeds contention, and hypervisors love it.
+Virtualization breeds contention and hypervisors love it.
 They were designed to manage contention and provide the maximum performance possible for the guest virtual machines.
 However, with that being said, design decisions can result in the hypervisor running out of physical resources.
-The result is the hypervisor providing a less than ideal operating environment, which remains the only solution for the contention placed on it.
+The result is the hypervisor providing a sub-optimal operating environment, which remains the only solution for the contention placed on it.

 Ultimately, it takes an understanding of the behaviors in your virtualization environment to properly address the contention issue.
 The hypervisor is a contention manager.
 Understanding how it deals with contention, and what else can introduce additional contention will lead to a better performing environment and the hypervisor providing the highest levels of service possible.